 We facilitate productive professional communication between students and faculty.
 The association provides opportunities for education students to learn about the teaching profession by being involved in decision-making and service to the College's Education Department.
 We provide educational services to the community, including tutoring, donating time and supplies and recognizing various schools.
 Our Board meets weekly, and is open to students seeking teaching certification.

-OCMEA offers students professional orientation and development opportunities.
+Music Matters offers students professional orientation and development opportunities.
 We promote a basic understanding of the role music plays in human life, the philosophy and function of music education, and members' professional interests.
 The association also promotes understanding the music industry’s role in supporting music education.
-Chapter activity supports professional music educator knowledge and practice.

 We bring together psychology majors for off- and on-campus activities.
 Members can learn more about employment opportunities and prepare for careers in psychology and other behavioral sciences.
 We create a forum for broadening members' knowledge through speakers, tours and by attending lectures and at national and regional conferences.